Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Methods and Data

 One can see that the global WPS is the wavelet-weighted average of the FPS in $k$ space.
 The former therefore has a similar but smoother shape to the latter.
 Obviously, the wider the bandwidth of the wavelet function, the smoother the global WPS.
 If the bandwidth is narrower, the global WPS is closer to the FPS.

 Integrating both sides of Equation~(\ref{eq:gwps_fps}) with respect to $w$, we can obtain an approximate relationship with the correspondence $w = c_w k$ as

 where $I_\Psi=\int^{+\infty}_0 k |\hat\Psi(k)|^2 \dd k$ is a constant depending on the wavelet function.
 Therefore, the global WPS and the FPS differ by only a scaling factor that depends on the specific wavelet function selected.
-Obviously, for the power-law power spectrum $P_\vu(k) \propto k^n$, Equation~(\ref{eq:wfps}) is strictly valid and is no longer an approximation.
-For the 3D isotropic CW-GDW used in this work, $I_\Psi/(2\pi^2 c_w) \approx 1.0754$, at which point the shape and size of the global WPS and FPS are very close.
+Obviously, for the power-law power spectrum $P_\vu(k) \propto k^n$, $\tilde P_\mathbf{u}(k)$ preserves the same power index.
+For the 3D isotropic CW-GDW used in this work, $I_\Psi/(2\pi^2 c_w) \approx 1.0754$, at which point the shape and size of the global WPS and FPS are very close (see Appendix~\ref{sec:fps_vs_wps}).
 However, due to the simultaneous spatial and frequency localization of the CWT, we can specify any shape of the region for integration, such as a density-bounded region.
-Therefore, we can define the env-WPS.
-The techniques of wavelet analysis are therefore superior to those of Fourier analysis, as can be seen in Figure~\ref{fig:density_fields}.
+Therefore, we can define the env-WPS as in Equation~(\ref{eq:env_wps}).
+Because the env-WPS can be calculated in spaces of arbitrary shapes, whereas the FPS is only restricted to regular shapes like squares or cubes, the techniques of wavelet analysis are superior to those of Fourier analysis, as demonstrated in Figure~\ref{fig:density_fields}.